FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 already).
 C and objective C has been interoperable with Swift for a long time and this capability adds more to the game.

-I recently run into this feature because I need to integrate a C package and some of my own C++ code into the existing iOS application to do audio processing.
-The C package is distributed as a static library with an couple of `.a` files and a set of header files.
+I recently ran into this feature because I need to integrate a C package and some of my own C++ code into the existing iOS application to do audio processing.
+The C package is distributed as a static library with a couple of `.a` files and a set of header files.
 My goal is to build interface with two C/++ functions:

 - takes two strings, one is the input file path, and the other is output file